 2. Whether and how to support dynamic EAS termination triggering in order to enable dynamic scaling of EAS (i.e., scale in as needed).

-Editor's Note: The aspects of the interaction between EES and EAS management system should be consulted with SA5.
+Editor's note: The aspects of the interaction between EES and EAS management system should be consulted with SA5.

 4.10 Key issue #10: Support for roaming UEs